NegatioN/BattleRiteStats/_characters/ashka.md

       icon: 117c35c7f757858428a733d8da4982be
       name: Combustion
       type: offense
-    - color: grey
-      description: Increases Flamestrike radius by 15 and reduces cooldown by 1.
-      icon: 48122c1a1a8cae7408409c90126f11cb
-      name: Eruption
-      type: mixed
     - color: yellow
       description: Fire Storm can be cast while moving at 50 movement speed and 30 while channeling.